williamOnsare/setup-chatsasa-widget/README.md

 # setup-chatsasa-widget

-This is a sample demonstration to guide a developer on how to add ChatSasa LiveChat Widget to a website or webapp
+This is a basic html&js demonstration to guide a developer on how to add ChatSasa LiveChat Widget to a website or webapp